lechoo/toddmotto.github.com/_posts/2012-11-17-mastering-svg-use-for-a-retina-web-fallbacks-with-png-script.md

 <h3 id="update">UPDATE: Custom SVG Feature Detection, Without Modernizr and jQuery</h3>

 Here’s my SVG feature detection script, which creates an SVG from a NameSpace URI (w3.org/200/svg) and the qualifiedName.
 It’s entirely Modernizr and jQuery independent, so you can use it without either library.
-If the browser supports SVG, it adds an ‘svg’ class to the  tag.
+If the browser supports SVG, it adds an ‘svg’ class to the &lt;html&gt; tag.
 If SVG isn’t supported, you’ll get a ‘no-svg’ class complete with the fallback script to rip all the (.svg) extensions to (.png).
 I’ve optimised the JavaScript from the previous iteration too.

     <script>
     function supportsSVG() {